LedgerHQ/speculos/README.md

 ![screenshot btc nano s](docs/screenshot-api-nanos-btc.png)

-The goal of this project is to emulate Ledger Nano S, Nano X and Blue apps on standard desktop computers, without any hardware device.
+The goal of this project is to emulate Ledger Nano S/S+, Nano X, Blue and Stax apps on standard desktop computers, without any hardware device.
 More information can be found here in the
 [documentation website](https://ledgerhq.github.io/speculos) (or in the